 Essential Nepal Vacation Tip: Always leave one or two extra days on your itinerary as there are transport and flight delays in Nepal because of unpredicted weather and accidents.
 Lukla flights are the most uncertain flights in Nepal.

 Carry major essentials: First Aid, Maps, and More

-One of the most important Nepal travel tips is always to carry essentials like Maps, compasses, and first-aid kits.
+One of the most important Nepal travel tips is always to carry essentials like maps, compasses, and first-aid kits.
 Many regions of Nepal or amidst the dense forest trekking route help you understand the area better when internet connection and connection are unavailable.
 In these areas, travel essentials like Maps, Compass, Altitude Meters, First Aid involve efficiency, safety, and independent life skills for the traveler.
 Travel safety is a necessary concern involved in travel.
-While medical care assessment can challenge you enough in the middle of nowhere in an emergency, we advise you to carry appropriate medication and first-aid equipment.
+While medical care assessment can challenge you enough in the middle of nowhere in an emergency, we advise you to carry medication and first-aid equipment.

 First Aid Kit list for your vacation in Nepal:

 Carrying a first aid box with you while traveling helps you cure minor causalities and prevents infections in wounds.
 Some things you should in your First Aid box are:

 - Antibacterial cream

 - Moleskin or another type of blister medications

 - Ibuprofen (or other painkillers)